 In most organizations, access to effective HR support is now happening remotely, regardless of whether HR is in-house or provided by an outsourcing service.
 In fact, on-site HR presence is less significant in a business landscape that is evolving to embrace technology.

-As your organization settles into the new normal and begins to establish a framework for its future state, consider the lessons learned from 2020.
+As your organization settles into the new normal and begins to establish a framework for its future state, consider the lessons learned over the past few years.

 - Would your organization have benefited from an HR solution that was able to quickly scale to your needs during the shutdown orders?